In this chapter:

 Adjuvants are substances that enhance the immune response to an antigen through a range of mechanisms, including improving the delivery of the antigen to the innate immune system and to the lymphoid organs.
 Use of adjuvants also means that less antigen, which can be difficult to produce, is needed (this is called antigen sparing).

-Adjuvants licensed for human use include aluminium salts (eg, aluminium hydroxide and aluminium phosphate), oil-in-water emulsions (MF59, Novartis; AS03, GSK), liposomal suspension (AS01, GSK) and a bacterial endotoxin (AS04, GSK).
+Adjuvants licensed for human use include aluminium salts (eg, aluminium hydroxide and aluminium phosphate), oil-in-water emulsions (MF59, Seqirus; AS03, GSK), saponin-based liposomal suspension (AS01B, GSK; Matrix-M, Novavax) and a bacterial endotoxin (AS04, GSK).
 Most non-live vaccines require an adjuvant, and most vaccines still use aluminium adjuvants.
 The amount of aluminium contained in a vaccine is very small compared with that present in our daily intake from food and water, including breastmilk.

 Preservatives prevent the contamination of vaccines, particularly in multi-dose vials.
 2‑phenoxyethanol is an example of a preservative used in some vaccines.
 It is also used in many cosmetics and baby care products.
 Many vaccines do not contain a preservative.
 Mercury-based preservatives (thiomersal/thimerosal) are not used in vaccines on the New Zealand National Immunisation Schedule, and multi-dose vials are not used for Schedule vaccinations.